In January we wrote about the new catering options that were coming to World Traveller Plus, the British Airways long haul premium economy product.

 This replaces the flimsy, transparent plastic kits that are currently available:

 It will include an eye shade, pen, socks, toothbrush and lip balm from Scaramouche & Fandango.
-I don’t think that Virgin Atlantic or Norwegian offer amenity kits in premium economy (EDIT: Virgin does, but only on night flights, sorry guys!) so it’s impressive to see British Airways making a real effort for customers.
+I don’t think that Virgin Atlantic or Norwegian offer amenity kits in premium economy (EDIT: Virgin does, but only on night flights) so it’s impressive to see British Airways making a real effort for customers.
 The new kit is a clear step above what it was offering previously.

 British Airways has never been known to be particularly adventurous when it comes to design and styling in economy and premium economy, so it’s refreshing to see them rethink their offering.